Conserving water: 5 tips to help you cut consumption and costs

 For many years, potable water was taken for granted.
 Utility rates did little to discourage wasteful water practices until about 15 years ago.
 That’s when prices began to rise, and they haven’t stopped.

-Rising costs are the #1 reason why more people are paying attention to household water consumption.
+Rising costs are the number one reason why more people are paying attention to household water consumption.
 If you are among those looking to cut your costs, while simultaneously protecting the environment, here are five easy-to-implement steps that you can take.

-Replace kitchen and bath fixtures with low flow fixtures
+1) Replace kitchen and bath fixtures with low-flow fixtures.

 One of the most important and easiest things that you can do is replace your kitchen and bath fixtures with low flow faucets and showerheads.
 Where the conventional flow rate for faucets and showerheads is about 2.5 gallons per minute; new, super-efficient faucets use as little as .5 gallons per minute, while equivalent showerheads use about 1.5 gallons per minute.